 Cancellations received in writing up to 45 days prior to the trip starting date will result in a 97% refund.
 Between 45 and 30 days prior to the trip starting date, 75% can be refunded.
 Within 30 days of the trip starting date, the trip is completely non-refundable.
-However, if you are able to fill your spot with another participant, we are happy to keep your credit on file, which you can transfer to any trip of your choice with no expiry.
+However, if you are able to fill your spot with another participant, we will keep your credit on file, which can be transfered to any trip of your choice with no expiry.
+We charge a $25 admin fee in these cases.
 We ask that you thoroughly understand and consider the cancellation policy prior to booking as we make financial commitments to our guides and begin incurring costs upon confirmation.
 We also suggest purchasing trip cancellation insurance (see below)

 Do I need trip cancellation insurance?

 Upon confirmation by IAG that your trip is running, we confirm the work with our guide/s and enter into a financial obligation with them.
 Unless you provide adequate notice as outlined in our cancellation policy above, we cannot refund your payment (except for condition stated below under “What happens if my trip is cancelled by Island Alpine Guides”).
 We understand that unforeseen issues arise, so we strongly recommend that trip cancellation insurance is purchased to cover for the possibility of your not being able to participate.
 This is available from a number of travel insurance sellers.
 Please contact us if you have any questions or concerns regarding our policy or obtaining insurance.